kubernetes/enhancements/keps/sig-apps/4026-crojob-scheduled-timestamp-annotation/README.md

 ###### Will enabling / using this feature result in increasing size or count of the existing API objects?

-New job annotation of size 34B plus value of size N where N is the number of digits in the job.
+Yes,a new job annotation of size 25B plus value of size N, where N is the number of jobs.
-Worst case for N would be the max number of jobs per node * max number of nodes.
+** Worst case for N would be the max number of jobs per node * max number of nodes.

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?